edamla/mediterraneanagency/_books/2021-09-01-hz-maryam-and-hz-isa.md

 ---
 This work presents colors and patterns from the exemplary life of a blessed prophet, who is unique in the world in terms of creation.
-By Allah’s permis- sion, that innocent prophet spoke when he was still a baby and silenced the deniers who smelled of
+By Allah’s permission, that innocent prophet spoke when he was still a baby and silenced the deniers who smelled of
 polytheism:
 “I am truly a servant of Allah, he gave me the